AwaisDar1/credit-card-fraud-detection-ml/README.md

 - XGBoost
 - LightGBM

+## Dataset
+A publicly available credit card transaction dataset was used for this project.
+The dataset is not included in this repository due to file size limitations.

 ## Results
 The project compares multiple machine learning algorithms and evaluates their effectiveness in detecting fraudulent financial transactions.